strikeraryu/query_police/README.md

 ```

-Result for this is added in flatten form to final execution plan, where `detailed#` prefix is added before each key.
+The result for this is added in the flattened form to the final execution plan, where the `detailed#` prefix is added before each key.

 **Truncated Eg.**